 Costa Rica / Multi-city Study Abroad

-Costa Rica is a small, vibrant country in Central America known for its stunning biodiversity, ecotourism, and adventure activities.
-It boasts major life zones including lush cloud forests, tropical dry forests, mangroves, pristine beaches along both the Pacific and Caribbean coasts, and active volcanos.
-The country is famous for its national parks and conservation efforts protecting a wide variety of ecosystems, plant species, and wildlife, including sloths, howler monkeys, jaguars, poison dart frogs, and flamboyant birds like the resplendent quetzal, scarlet and green macaw, and several species of toucan.
+Costa Rica is a small, vibrant country in Central America, renowned for its stunning biodiversity, ecotourism, and diverse array of adventure activities.
+It boasts major life zones including lush cloud forests, tropical dry forests, mangroves, pristine beaches along both the Pacific and Caribbean coasts, and active volcanoes.
+The country is renowned for its national parks and conservation efforts, which protect a diverse range of ecosystems, plant species, and wildlife, including sloths, howler monkeys, jaguars, poison dart frogs, and flamboyant birds such as the resplendent quetzal, scarlet and green macaws, and several species of toucan.

 Costa Rica:

-- Is one of the most biodiverse countries in the world.
+- One of the most biodiverse countries in the world.

 - Gets 98% of its electricity from renewables.